windcloudaustralia/windcloud-MainApp/README.md

 # Wind Cloud Australia
 Welcome to the official GitHub repo owned and operated by Wind Cloud Australia for our iOS/iPadOS/macOS app!
 We aim to provide hyper-local, accurate and real-time weather information, using our ever-expanding network of sensors.

+Do you want to be apart of our TestFlight Team for our app?
+If so, email us [here](mailto:hello@windcloud.com.au)!
+You will get early access to the future of the WindCloud mobile and desktop apps, and your contribution will be vital to eradicate bugs as soon as possible.

 Click [here](https://windcloud.com.au) to have a look around, and find your location.
 <br>